jamesbw/ml-exercises/README.md

-k-means
+ml-exercises
 =======

-A visual demo of the k-means clustering algorithm
+A visual demo of the k-means clustering algorithm and decision tree learning.

 Load the index.html file in your browser.
 The exercise is to implement to functions in IMPLEMENT_ME.js